In 2020, Meadows registered to vote at N.C. mobile home that he reportedly never lived in

 The North Carolina voter registration form lists the following as acceptable for proof of residence: “A current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.”

 There is, however, no real system to check a resident’s credentials when they sign up to vote.
-Melanie D. Thibault, the director of Macon County’s Board of Elections, told the New Yorker that while she was “dumbfounded” by Meadows’s registration and address, she said he registered by mail and was sent a voter-registration card to a post office box that Meadows had listed as his mailing address.
+Melanie D. Thibault, the director of Macon County’s Board of Elections, told the New Yorker that while she was “dumbfounded” by Meadows’s registration and address, she said he registered by mail and was sent a voter registration card to a post office box that Meadows had listed as his mailing address.

 “If that card makes it to the voter and it’s not sent back undeliverable, then the voter goes onto the system as a good voter,” she told the New Yorker.